Dvar Torah Outliner

 }

-We can see inside the object inside the versions arrray, we have a field called text storing the text of this verse.
+Inside the object inside the versions array, we can see a field called text storing the text of this verse.
 Let's save that to a variable, and also grab the versionTitle of this edition of the text.
 Since this edition of the text is in Hebrew, we'll name the variables he_vtitle and he_pasuk.

 he_vtitle = data['versions'][0]['versionTitle']